deco3500-2017/team-apollo/README.md

 #### Tools
 Good Drive will be the main tool for us to generate the questionnaire form which is convenient for user to fill.
+Based on the first digital prototype is an application, the main equipment for the user testing is the mobile phone.

 #### 6\.
 Generate Style Guide